 I believe Congress must be transparent about its business and I work to provide up to date information on my own activities, office expenditures, and appropriations requests.
+I keep an online schedule which is updated every day to reflect the day's activities and outline the activities that are confirmed for the days ahead.
+This week’s schedule, as well as an archive of old schedules, is available here.

 Below is my financial disclosure report, a document which details the source, type, amount, and value of my income.
 This information is filed with the Clerk of the House by all Members of Congress.

 The Clerk of the House also keeps records on Member travel and legal expenses.
+This information is available here.

-Congressional Office Expenses
+Congressional Office Transparency

 All expenses for each office, as well as each committee, are available here.
 To make my office expenses more accessible, I have included my most recent quarterly expense report below.